Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Numeric Study

 \subsubsection{Debiased Inference}

 We first evaluate the performance of the proposed debiased procedure under two designs.
-We consider the Toeplitz covariance matrices (AR) and blocked equal covariance matrices for the design matrix:
+Consider the Toeplitz covariance matrices (AR) and the block equicorrelated covariance matrices for the design matrix:

-The active set has cardinality $s_0=|S_0|=3$ and each of it is of the following form: $S_0=\{1,2,3\}$.
+where $\otimes$ denotes the Kronecker product, so that $\Sigma$ is block diagonal with $p/4$ identical $4\times 4$ equi-correlated blocks.
+The active set has cardinality $s_0=|S_0|=3$ and is given by $S_0=\{1,2,3\}$.
 The nonzero regression coefficients are fixed at $1$.
-Assume all the errors $e_1,\dots, e_n$ are independently drawn from $N(0,1)$.
-The sample size $n=2000$, and the number of covariates $p=2000$.
-The privacy parameter for each coordinate is $\epsilon=0.5$ and $\delta=1/n^{1.1}$.
-For comparison purposes, we provide coverages and interval lengths for three methods: DB-Lasso, which is the debiased lasso method in \cite{javanmard2014confidence}; DP naive, which is the proposed DP debiased procedure (Algorithm \ref{algo:inference}) without finite-sample correction; and DP correction, the proposed debiased procedure with finite-sample correction in formula (\ref{eq: correction}).
+The errors are independently drawn from $N(0,1)$.
+The sample size is set to $n=2000$, and the number of covariates is $p=2000$.
+The privacy parameters are $\varepsilon=4$ and $\delta=1/n^{1.1}$ for each coordinate.
+The number of candidate models is $K=2$ for the debiased inference.
+The number of iterations is $T=2$, and the step size is $\eta^0=4$.
+For comparison, we report coverages and interval lengths for three methods: DB-Lasso, which is the debiased Lasso method in \cite{van2014asymptotically}; DP naive, which is the proposed DP debiased procedure (Algorithm \ref{algo:inference}) without finite-sample correction; and DP correction, the proposed debiased procedure with finite-sample correction in formula (\ref{eq: correction}).
 All the results are based on $100$ independent repetitions of the model with random design and fixed regression coefficients.

-To demonstrate the effectiveness of the proposed debiased procedure, we begin by displaying the estimated confidence intervals for the initial $100$ coordinates in one particular realization, as depicted in Figure \ref{fig:1}.
-Notably, the estimated confidence intervals cover all of the signals, which are represented by the first three coordinates.
-The collective coverage for all the coordinates presented in the figure is approximately $95\%$.
-Further results can be found in Table \ref{tab:1} for the Toeplitz covariance design and in Table \ref{tab:2} for the equal correlation design.
+To demonstrate the effectiveness of the proposed debiased procedure, we randomly select the active set from the first $50$ coordinates and present the estimated confidence intervals for these coordinates in one particular realization in Figure \ref{fig:1}.
+Notably, the estimated confidence intervals cover all signals, which correspond to the first three coordinates.
+The overall coverage for the coordinates shown in the figure is approximately $95\%$.
+Additional results are reported in Table \ref{tab:1} for the Toeplitz covariance design and in Table \ref{tab:2} for the equicorrelated design.